Ask the Expert

 My mammogram described my breasts as being “heterogeneously dense, which may obscure small masses.”
 What does that mean?

 This means that you have moderately dense tissue, which is common and not a cause for concern.
 Sometimes, dense tissue can make it difficult to accurately read a mammogram.
-Your doctor will review over different screening options with you, if necessary.
+You and your doctor can discuss options for supplemental screening (i.e. screening method in addition to a mammogram), if necessary.

 Sign Up for Our Free Newsletter